borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 changing how the position of the box is calculated.
 Just paste an updated function back into the REPL and you will see changes instantly!
 How awesome is that?

+Quite cool, unlike this state-chaning code in our `#'draw` method. `gamekit` has a special function to separate game-related logic that needs to be done per-frame from the drawing routine - `#'act`.
+It is, just like `#'draw`, called each frame, but in a bit different environment.
+All non-rendering per-frame tasks should go there.

 Gamekit exports several `draw-*` functions that could be useful for 2D drawing.
 Let's turn our moving box into a sinus snake!